 Both elevation and lowering of blood sugar levels have been reported.

-Amitriptyline HCl should be used with caution in patients with impaired liver function.
+Amitriptyline hydrochloride should be used with caution in patients with impaired liver function.

-Information for the Patients: Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with Amitriptyline hydrochloride and should counsel them in its appropriate use.
-A patient Medication Guide about "Antidepressant Medicines, Depression and other Serious Mental Illnesses, and Suicidal Thoughts or Actions" is available for Amitriptyline hydrochloride.
+Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with amitriptyline hydrochloride tablets and should counsel them in its appropriate use.
+A patient Medication Guide about “Antidepressant Medicines, Depression and other Serious Mental Illness, and Suicidal Thoughts or Actions” is available for amitriptyline hydrochloride tablets.
 The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.
 The complete text of the Medication Guide is reprinted at the end of this document.

-Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking Amitriptyline hydrochloride.
+Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking amitriptyline hydrochloride tablets.

-Geriatric Use: Clinical experience has not identified differences in responses between elderly and younger patients.
-In general, dose election for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic function, concomitant disease and other drug therapy in elderly patients.
+Clinical experience has not identified differences in responses between elderly and younger patients.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic function, concomitant disease and other drug therapy in elderly patients.